woman going through eviction thinking about title pawns in Georgia

 • Your landlord hasn't made any necessary repairs — They must keep the rental property in good order.
 If they don't keep it up to scratch, they are legally not allowed to evict you.
 You can arrange for the repair and ensure the amount is deducted from your rent.

-3. Your landlord is evicting you for discriminatory reasons — Under the Georgia Fair Housing Act and the federal Fair Housing Act, your landlord cannot evict you based on national origin, familial status, gender, race, sexuality, disability, or religion.
+3. Landlord’s Failure to Make Repairs: Under the Georgia Fair Housing Act and the federal Fair Housing Act, your landlord cannot evict you based on national origin, familial status, gender, race, sexuality, disability, or religion.
 You can use the Fair Housing Act as your defense in this case.

 3. Consult The Georgia Landlord Tenant Handbook